arezooq/20-questions-answers-Go/README.md

         }
 </div>
 <div id="15">
-15. In a Go interface definition, can a type implement multiple interface?
+15. In a Go interface definition, can a type implement multiple `interface`?

   ANSWR:
         In Go language, the interface is a collection of method signatures and it is also a type means you can create a variable of an interface type.
 In Go language, you are allowed to create multiple interfaces in your program with the help of the given